 I mentioned before that I worked for an insurance broker in Canada that had way higher commission payouts than WFG has (see below).

 As a consumer, there are countless other options for you other than WFG:

 If you’d like to become a do-it-yourself (DIY) investor, sign up for an online broker and learn how to invest on your own.
 Here are my top picks on the best trading platforms in Canada.

 If you need a little bit of advice, you can look at my top picks for the best robo-advisors in Canada.

-For Canadian life insurance, I would recommend PolicyMe.
+For Canadian term life insurance, I would recommend PolicyMe.
 They’ve recently created their own products and offer them at very competitive rates.
 Check out PolicyMe’s website for some free quotes.